hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Use problem domain terms

-_Guideline._ Use the correct term in the problem domain’s ubiquitous language, and only one term for each concept
+_Guideline._ Use the correct term in the problem domain’s ubiquitous language, and only one term for each concept.

-_Refactoring._ consistently use the correct domain language term
+Consistently use the correct domain language terms that subject-matter experts use.

+_Refactoring._ Rename identifiers to use the correct terminology.

-_Example violations._ `Order` when you mean `Shipment`, in a supply-chain context
+_Example violations._ `Order` when you mean `Shipment`, in a supply-chain context, where it means something different.

 _References:_ \[[1](#references)\], \[[4](#references)\], \[[5](#references)\]

 ### Make names differ by more than one or two letters

-_Guideline._ Don’t use a name that barely differs from an existing name
+_Guideline._ Don’t use a name that barely differs from an existing name.
+Avoid words that you will probably mix up when reading the code.

-_Refactoring._ Make the difference more explicit
+_Refactoring._ Make the difference more explicit by adding or changing words.

 _Example violations._ `appleCount` vs `appleCounts`